Stony Brook University Hospital: Facilities

-Designed by noted Chicago architect Bertrand Goldberg, construction on the complex began in 1976, and the smallest building, the Basic Sciences Health Tower was completed that year.
+Designed by noted Chicago architect Bertrand Goldberg, construction on the complex began in 1976, and the smallest building, the Basic Sciences Health Tower, was completed that year.
 Two years later, the Clinical Sciences Tower was completed.
 Finally, in 1980, the Hospital itself was built.
 The complex of three buildings is located on the "East Campus", and is separated from the rest of Stony Brook University by Nicolls Road.
 The buildings are 334 feet tall and have a dominating presence over the university skyline, and they can be seen from miles away across Suffolk County.

 In September 2008, SBUH opened Phase I of its first major renovation known as the Major Modernization Project.
 It was the first such renovation of the 28-year-old facility.
 It includes a new wing, which houses the Woman and Infants Center, an expanded Emergency Department and a Surgical Suite with an OR Pharmacy.

 Located a short walk away from SBUH is the Center for Outpatient Services at Stony Brook University, which opened its doors in March 2007.
 Service areas within the Center include The Imaging Center (which is home to a 40-slice positron emission tomography/computed tomography PET/CT camera), the Center for Pain Management, and the Outpatient Cancer Center, which includes the Carol M. Baldwin Breast Care Center, Medical Oncology, Pediatric Hematology/Oncology and Surgical Oncology.
 The new facility offers easy access, free parking and valet services, spacious and tranquil public areas and on-site food services.

 A new Heart Center was opened inside the hospital in 2005, containing a new Cardiac Intensive Care Unit (CICU), Cardiac Acute Care Unit (CACU), angioplasty suites (catheterization labs), and electrophysiology labs.

+The Stony Brook College campus is also ranked as a top 100 university in the US by US News.